-It is challenging to do a 1:1 comparison on pricing when looking at Costco vs. Sam’s Club.
-The latter carries more SKUs, and the former specializes in private labels products.
+It is challenging to make a 1:1 comparison on pricing when looking at Costco vs. Sam’s Club.
+The latter carries more SKUs, and the former specializes in private label products.

-Both stores use secret codes in their price tags to help shoppers identify potential savings.
-Costco uses three key indicators to reflect potential savings.
+Both stores use secret codes in their price tags to help shoppers find potential savings.
+Costco uses three key indicators to reflect possible savings.

-First, anything with an asterisk on the upper right of the price tag reflects the item will not be restocked.
-That may result in a discounted price tag.
+First, anything with an asterisk on the upper right of the price tag reflects that the item will not be restocked.
+This may result in a discounted price tag.

 Second, items with an ending of $0.97 are close-out deals.
 Regularly priced items usually end in $0.79, $.049, and so forth.